Posted Price versus Hybrid Mechanisms in Freight Transportation Marketplaces: Hybrid Mechanisms

-Auction mechanisms are widely used in the freight industry to match shippers and carriers \citep{figliozzi2005impacts,caplice2007electronic}.
-Digital freight platforms have also been adopting auction mechanisms, especially on the carrier side \citep{convoy2018,uber2020}.
+\rr{In addition to posted price mechanisms, auctions are also adopted in the freight industry to match shippers and carriers \citep{figliozzi2005impacts,caplice2007electronic}.
+Digital freight platforms have also introduced in-app bidding, especially on the carrier side \citep{uber2020}.
 Unlike posted price mechanisms where carriers cannot negotiate prices with the platform, auction mechanisms allow the platform to collect information from carriers before it decides how to allocate loads and set payment amounts.

-{ In this section, our goal is to study auction design for the carrier-side of the freight platform.
-(Meanwhile, we assume that the shipper side uses the same static price $\mathbf{r}^*$ as in Section~\ref{section: posted price mechanism}.)
-The carrier-side auction design is nontrivial because of interactions among carriers in the transportation network across multiple periods.
-It is well known in the mechanism design literature that multi-item auctions are notoriously difficult to analyze.
-To tackle this challenge, we consider an approach that decomposes the freight network and applies auctions to each lane and each period separately.
-This would greatly simplify the implementation of the carrier-side auctions and is aligned with the auction mechanisms used by freight platform in practice.
+Therefore, auction mechanisms have the potential to generate higher profit for the platform than posted price mechanisms.
+However, using auctions comes at the expense of longer waiting time for carriers to receive load booking confirmations, as every carrier must wait until the end of a period to learn the result of the auction; in contrast, in the posted price mechanism, carriers can confirm a load booking instantly without waiting for other carriers' bids. }

+To counter the downside of auctions, we consider a hybrid mechanism in which carriers can either book a load instantly by accepting a posted price offered by the platform or by bidding in an auction for the load.
+Such hybrid mechanisms have become increasingly popular in digital freight marketplaces (e.g., \citealt{uber2020}, \citealt{convoy2023}), as shown earlier in Figure~\ref{Figure: Uber}, which serve as an attractive strategy for platforms to balance the trade-off between platform profit and carrier waiting time.

+\rr{We consider a two-stage decision process for carriers under hybrid mechanisms.
+More specifically, each carrier chooses a lane according to an MNL model based on the posted prices in the first stage, and chooses to submit a bid or accept the posted price for a load on the chosen lane in the second stage.
+Therefore, auctions are applied to each lane and each period separately.
+This is aligned with the auction mechanisms used by freight platforms in practice, which would greatly simplify the implementation of the carrier-side auctions since it is well known in the mechanism design literature that multi-item auctions are notoriously difficult to analyze.}